romandek/romandek/README.md

 A software developer turned data analyst. 💼 Looking for data analyst / scientist position (preferably remote).
 Previously worked on Dynamics AX development and administration, SQL reporting and administration, had a year-long streak in copywriting, after 14 years of pure programming, finally moving into data science.

-Previous experince includes X++ (C++ -like language) development, C# programming, SQL administration, SSRS and SSAS reporting.
-Mostly focused on quality and optimization tasks.
-On the side still continue making projects with JavaScript, Ruby, Python, AppleScript.
+Previous experince includes X++ (C++ -like language) development, C# programming, SQL administration, SSRS and SSAS reporting, SOAP integrations, JSON integrations.
+Al throughout the career focused on quality and optimization tasks.
+On the side, I'm making projects with JavaScript, Ruby, Python, AppleScript.

 You can reach me here: &nbsp; <a href="https://twitter.com/romandek_com"><img height="20" width="20" src="https://unpkg.com/simple-icons@v3/icons/twitter.svg" /></a> &nbsp;<a href="https://www.linkedin.com/in/romandek/"><img height="20" width="20" src="https://unpkg.com/simple-icons@v3/icons/linkedin.svg" /></a>

+### Principles
+* Quality over quantity
+* GTD® is everything
+* Knowing how to find something is better than knowing something
+* Deliver more than expected, and deliver often
+* Fist we diagnose, then we prescribe

 ## Tools I use
 ![](https://img.shields.io/badge/MacOS-10.15-informational?style=flat&logo=apple&logoColor=white&color=449ae8)